Roseyshi/Twitter-Stock-Market-Analysis/README.md

 # Twitter-Stock-Market-Analysis
-This data analysis project is aimed at identifying the Twitter trends
+This data analysis project is aimed at identifying stock market trends of Twitter for a period of 10 years.
+We imported date library to convert our data column to datetime.
+We aslo imported plotly library for visualisation.We also imported pandas to enable us convert the csv file to a pandas dataframe.
+Python functions to clean missing data.
+We successfully identified stock prices over the years and allowed for analysis over various time periods.